-The purpose of this chapter is to protect specified trees located on private property within the city, and establish standards for removal, maintenance, and planting of trees and landscaping.
+The purpose of this chapter is to promote the health, safety, welfare, and quality of life of the residents of the city through the protection of specified trees located on private property within the city, and the establishment of standards for removal, maintenance, and planting of trees and landscaping.
 In establishing these procedures and standards, the city recognizes that trees and landscaping are an essential part of the city's infrastructure.
-Their benefits include promoting the health, safety, welfare, and quality of life of the residents of the city; addressing climate change by sequestering carbon and providing a cooling effect; reducing air, water, and noise pollution; preventing soil erosion and stormwater runoff; providing wildlife habitat; and enhancing the aesthetic environment.
-It is the city's intent to encourage the preservation of trees.
+Their benefits include promoting the health, safety, welfare, and quality of life of the residents of the city; addressing climate change by sequestering carbon and providing a cooling effect; reducing air, water, and noise pollution; preventing soil erosion and stormwater runoff; providing wildlife habitat; and enhancing the aesthetic environment. ilt is the city's intent to encourage the preservation of trees.